shayanmon/Cell_Instance_Segmentation/README.md

 3. **No k-fold cross-validation.** While k-fold would make more efficient use of data, it multiplies training time by k — impractical when each Phase 1 run is 100 epochs on a ViT-L backbone.
 The two-phase training pipeline (Phase 1 + Phase 2) already doubles the training cost, making k-fold a 2k× multiplier.
 A single held-out validation set is the standard compromise for deep learning on medical imaging datasets of this size.

 4. **Stratification is not applied.** Blood smear images contain all three cell types (RBC, WBC, Platelet) in most frames, so a random split naturally produces balanced class representation across partitions.
 Stratified splitting by dominant cell type would add complexity without meaningful benefit since per-image class distributions are relatively uniform.

+## Image Preprocessing

+I opted out of stain normalization (e.g. Macenko, Reinhard, Rajpoot, histogram equalization) since the background for majority of these patches had clear contrasts with the cell boundaries.
+Performing any equalization method would make cell delineation more challenging.
+These are images of cytopathology, which unlike histopathology, lack stromal tissue (the real culprit of stain abnormalities).
+Cytopathology is an area I have years of experience in - stain normalization is best used in cytopathology when cell clusters have varying chromatin distributions within their nuclei.

 ## Usage